!-- Google tag (gtag.js) -->

 The challenge

-In 2015, a major fire broke out in Sao Paulo's iconic Museum of Portuguese Language.
-Following the tragic incident, the Roberto Marinho Foundation was assigned to rebuild the museum.
-They contacted me in 2018 to help redesign an installation called Crosswords.
+In 2015, a major fire broke out in São Paulo's iconic Museum of Portuguese Language.
+Following this tragic event, the Roberto Marinho Foundation (FRM) was tasked with rebuilding the museum.
+They reached out to me in 2018 to help redesign an installation called Crosswords.

 The outcome